Andrettin/Wyrmsun/readme.txt

 - Mercenary companies now have a chance to acquire technology when other factions hire troops from them.

 * Maps
 - Added Southern Baltic map for custom games (this is the same map used for the Haimadala's Progeny and Thunraz's Servant scenarios).
+Since this map includes the Jutland peninsula, the 50x96 Jutland map has been removed.
 - Replaced the 128x128 Holmgard map with a new 256x256 Gardariki one.

 * Scenarios
 - After the "Slay Geirrod" quest is acquired, the area around the portal to Jotunheim is now revealed for a short time (with a special revealer that can see ethereal objects such as portals).
 Additionally, the map is also centered on the portal's location.
 - Added the "Temple to Haimadala" side-quest for the Haimadala's Progeny scenario.
 To complete it, a temple has to be built and Haimadala has to be chosen as a minor deity.
 - Added the Westward Migration scenario, replacing the quest of the same name.
+- Added The Settlement of Scandinavia scenario, replacing the Northwards to the Sea and Gylve's Realm quests.

 -----------------------------------------------------------------------
 - 2.9.1